 Prior to coming to Charlotte, Ross earned an M.Div. at Westminster Theological Seminary in Philadelphia, where he served for several years as a teaching assistant to Dr. Gregory K. Beale.
 Moving from there to the University of Cambridge, he completed his doctoral work as a Cambridge Trust Scholar, specializing in Septuagint textual history and lexicography under Dr. James K. Aitken.

 Dr. Ross’s research interests focus mainly on the Septuagint and its many related topics, but especially textual criticism, linguistics and the biblical languages, and the history of post-classical (Koine) Greek within its historical and social context.
 Currently, Ross co-chairs the Septuagint Studies unit at the annual meeting of the Evangelical Theological Society as well as the Linguistics and the Biblical Text research group for the Institute for Biblical Research.
 Ross is also a member of the Edición y estudio de textos bíblicos y parabíblicos research project based at the Consejo Superior de Investigaciones Científicas in Madrid.
 He blogs regularly at Septuaginta&c.

-Dr. Ross and his wife, Kelli, live in the Charlotte area and have three boys.
+Dr. Ross and his wife, Kelli, live in the Charlotte area and have four children.

 - (with Gregory R. Lanier) A Book-by-Book Guide to Septuagint Vocabulary.
 Peabody: Hendrickson, 2019.

 - (with Gregory R. Lanier, eds.)
 Septuaginta: A Reader’s Edition.
 2 vols.; Peabody: Hendrickson, 2018.